adityagoel4512/onnx/docs/Operators.md

 ### <a name="StringSplit"></a><a name="stringsplit">**StringSplit**</a>

-  StringSplit splits a string tensor based on a delimiter attribute and a maxsplit attribute.
-The output of this operator is a (potentially nested) Sequence of tensors of strings.
-The shape of the output nested Sequence is the same as the input tensor shape, and the string tensors contain the substrings split by the delimiter at the same position as in the input.
+  StringSplit splits a string tensor's elements into substrings based on a delimiter attribute and a maxsplit attribute.
+The first output of this operator is a tensor of strings representing the substrings from splitting each input string on the delimiter substring.
+A integer tensor is also returned representing the number of substrings generated.
+This output tensor has one additional rank compared to the input to store these substrings, as examples below will illustrate.

 #### Version